nearlysacred/nearlysacred.github.io/_posts/podcasts/2017-11-16-nearly-sacred-episode-seven.md

 ---
 layout: page
 subheadline: "Do you love Wonderbread?
 Well, DO YOU?"
-title: "Nearly Sacred Episode Seven: Melissa and Joe Bill Discuss Their New Beliefs and Understandings of Yahshuah."
+title: "Nearly Sacred Episode Seven: Melissa and Joe Bill Discuss Their New Beliefs and Understandings of Yahshuah"
 teaser: "Only listen to this episode if power spiritual-transformation interests you."
 header:
     image_fullwidth: "oldradio.jpg"